Chapter 13 Analyzing the multifactor experiment

 labs( x = "# C", y = "Power", colour = "# T" )

 This plot focuses on the validity of our test.
-It shows that we have massively elevated rates when either the number of treated or control units is small (10 or below).
+It shows that we can have massively elevated rates when either the number of treated or control units is small (below 7).
 It also shows that as the size of one group increases, if the other is small our rejection rates climb!
 Note how for 4 control units, the \(n_T = 500\) line is above the others (except for the \(n_T = 2\) line).

 We can ignore all the other factors while we look at one specific factor of interest.
 This is looking at the main effect or marginal effect of the factor.